fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/api-reference-net/visualization-api-net.md

 | `VerticalLineStyle`    | PlotStyleConfigurationObject |
 | `VerticalLabelStyle`   | PlotStyleConfigurationObject |
 | `VerticaTagStyle`      | PlotStyleConfigurationObject |

+THe code to style the crossline using above properties is given below:

 The style properties under `PlotStyleConfigurationObject` is listed below: